Kickstartai-product/dailytide-community-edition/README.md

 Catchup with the trending discussions on your most used platforms, effortlessly delivered to you daily, all thanks to AI.<br>

 This is a proof-of-concept of an AI news website.
-The repo contains 3 parts of the project: backend, frontend, and AI data summarization pipeline.<br>
+The repo contains 3 parts of the project: backend, frontend, and AI data summarization pipeline.
 Each of the folders contain a readme.md that tells you how to use it and where things are. <br>

-This repository contains the work of many people at Kickstart AI Engineering team.<br>
+This repository contains the work of many people at Kickstart AI Engineering team.
+We hope you find the joy that we had building this prototype!<br>

 ## Stack